 I. Encourage low intensity recreational uses on floodplains with largely intact ecological processes and functions and allow high intensity recreational uses on floodplains that have been modified and are upland of the ordinary high water mark.

-J. Commercial recreational development should be consistent with the provisions for commercial development in chapter 7 of this SMP.
+J. Commercial recreational development should be consistent with the provisions for commercial development in Section 7 of this SMP.

 Regulations